Web series / The "coquepite", a new living space

 Dominique Montesinos has just traded in his sailing catamaran for a motor model.
 He recounts this mutation in a book "La belle et le bouchon gras".
 In this eleventh episode from his book, he recounts the installation of cockpit covers and the automatic ventilation of the entire boat.

-For many years now, on board a cruising catamaran, the cockpit has been the most frequented living area.
-On board the Lady, the installation of the solar park had already significantly increased the comfort of this space, which had become insensitive to rainfall since the staircase was condemned.
+For many years now, the cockpit has been the busiest living area on board a cruising catamaran.
+On board the Lady, the installation of the solar array had already significantly increased the comfort of this space, which had become impervious to downpours since the staircase was condemned.

 Protection latérale de cockpit